bekicot/projects/_projects/git_task_list.md

   - Search open merge request.
   - Browse MR by authors.
 - Add Phabricator support.
-- Add support to all GSOC 2018 organizations that are using Phabricator and opened their api for public use.
+- Add support to some GSOC 2018 organizations that are using Phabricator and opened their api for public use.